kintohub/kintohub-docs/docs/kintoblock-builds.md

 ## Automatically build new commits in this branch

-`Auto Build` toggle helps you to Automatically build your KintoBlock when there is a commit made in GitHub.
+**Auto Build** toggle helps you to Automatically build your KintoBlock when there is a commit made in GitHub.

- To enable Automatically build new commits in this branch, follow the steps mentioned below:
+ To enable `Auto Build`, follow the steps mentioned below:

 1. Create a new KintoBlock.